 Leah ignored her.
 “It’s awfully small, the sutures aren’t fully closed, and look at the teeth!
 This is the skull of a child about . . .”
 Her voice trailed off, “ten . . . years . . . old. . .”

 Leah was on her stomach scraping away a fast as care permitted, and uncovered more bones.
-“It’s articulated!
+“They're articulated!
+This is not a rubbish pit, it's a grave cut!
 The nails were from a coffin!”
 She uncovered a small find above the sternum.

 She stood up and wiped off the dirt.
 It was a gold locket, the initials C F plainly visible.
 The girls froze.
 Finally, Leah whispered, “It’s Charlotte.”